Comparing Saga Communications (SGA) & Its Competitors

 |2.48

-As a group, “Radio broadcasting stations” companies have a potential upside of 37.38%.
-Given Saga Communications’ rivals higher probable upside, analysts plainly believe Saga Communications has less favorable growth aspects than its rivals.
+As a group, “Radio broadcasting stations” companies have a potential upside of 40.07%.
+Given Saga Communications’ competitors higher probable upside, analysts clearly believe Saga Communications has less favorable growth aspects than its competitors.

 Dividends

-This table compares Saga Communications and its rivals’ net margins, return on equity and return on assets.
+This table compares Saga Communications and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Saga Communications